 These are basically SMART goals, by the way.
 The goal is SPECIFIC (I’m saving for the electricity bill or a holiday, for example), it’s also MEASURABLE (I can see how far I’ve come by looking in the bank) and TIMELY (I know exactly when I’m going to reach my goal.

 Is it attainable and realistic?
 That’s the next question about smart goals.

 3. Work out How Much You Need to Save Each Payday

-That’s how much you need to save each payday to reach each goal.
-In the example below, the total amount to save each fortnightly pay is $287.18.
+That’s how much I need to save each payday to reach each savings goal.
+In the example above, the total amount to save each fortnightly pay is $287.18.

 4. Automate Your Savings Plan

 When I know how much I need to save as part of my savings plan, I use online banking to schedule my savings to come out each payday.

 That way, I don’t have to worry about saving money; it happens automatically as soon as our pay comes in.
 Then I can spend the rest on our everyday expenses.